Skip to content

 Notify employees about the vishing attack, providing details of the incident and the tactics used by the attackers.
 Consider conducting training sessions or awareness campaigns.

-3. Communicate with customers or clients
+3. Communicate with clients

 Provide information about the incident, the potential impact on their data, and any measures being taken to address the situation.
-Offer guidance on how customers can protect themselves and monitor their accounts for suspicious activity.
+Offer guidance on how clients can protect themselves and monitor their accounts for suspicious activity.

 4. Conduct internal investigations